nubenetes/awesome-kubernetes/docs/kubernetes.md

 ### Microk8s
 - [**Microk8s**](https://microk8s.io/)
+- [Kata Containers on MicroK8s](https://github.com/didier-durand/microk8s-kata-containers) This repository encompasses a fully scripted Github workflow to test the transparent use of the runtime for Kata Containers (Katas) on MicroK8s

 ### k8s-tew
 - [**k8s-tew**](https://github.com/darxkies/k8s-tew) Kubernetes is a fairly complex project.
 For a newbie it is hard to understand and also to use.
 While [Kelsey Hightower’s Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), on which this project is based, helps a lot to understand Kubernetes, it is optimized for the use with Google Cloud Platform.